17 Best Portuguese Desserts

 #9 Toucinho do Céu

-Toucinho do céu is a traditional conventual dessert, which means that it comes from the convents.
-This dessert is made of egg yolks, eggs, sugar, butter, grind almonds, and depending on the region it can take fig-leaved gourd (chila squash).
+Toucinho do céu is a traditional conventual dessert that comes from the convents.
+This dessert is made of egg yolks, eggs, sugar, butter, and ground almonds, and depending on the region, it can take fig-leaved gourd (chila squash).
 The desert is really good and delicious.

-The name of this dessert means bacon from heaven, due to the fact that originally the dessert used to have bacon, although it doesn’t anymore.
+The name of this dessert means “bacon from heaven” because the dessert originally used to have bacon, although it doesn’t anymore.

 #10 Leite Creme

-Leite Creme is a Portuguese custard made with milk, sugar, egg yolks, corn starch, cinnamon stick, and lemon peel.
-In the end, the custard is topped with cinnamon or burnt sugar, but it isn’t mandatory.
+Leite Creme is a Portuguese custard with milk, sugar, egg yolks, corn starch, cinnamon sticks, and lemon peel.
+Ultimately, the custard is topped with cinnamon or burnt sugar, but it isn’t mandatory.
 It is a Portuguese classic that everyone loves.
 A comforting dessert that a grandmother used to cook for their grandchild when they visited.

-This dessert is very similar to other European desserts like Créme brûlée and Crema Catalana, although they are very similar they are not quite the same.
-Leite creme is cooked over the stove while Creme brulée is done in the oven over a water bath.
-And normally leite creme is aromatized with lemon peel, while Créme brûlée is aromatized with a vanilla pod.
+This dessert is very similar to other European desserts like Créme brûlée and Crema Catalana, and although they are similar, they are not quite the same.
+Leite creme is cooked over the stove, while Crème brulée is done in the oven over a water bath.
+Normally, leite creme is aromatized with lemon peel, while Créme brûlée is aromatized with a vanilla pod.

-As for Crema Catana, this pudding is from the region of Catalunya in Spain, it is told to be much older than Creme brûlée.
-This cream is much more similar to Portuguese Leite Creme.
+Crema Catana is much older than Creme brûlée but much more similar to Portuguese Leite Creme.

-Leite Creme is served in numerous Portuguese restaurants, so it is very easy to find.
-Note that normally in restaurants they ask you how do you want your Leite Creme, with cinnamon or sugar.
+Leite Creme is served in numerous Portuguese restaurants, making it easy to find.
+Note that normally, restaurants ask you whether you want your Leite Creme with cinnamon or sugar.

 Leite Creme, a very portuguese dessert